-- If the car is more that three years old, the current MOT certificate. - Insurance documents
+- If the car is more than three years old, the current MOT certificate. - Insurance documents that cover business use, where required

 The Finance and Administration Manager will take responsibility for checking these additional documents on an annual basis.

 Employee duties: